 Where to volunteer or donate in Singapore this Christmas

-Santa Race for Wishes is back this year!
+Santa Race for Wishes returns for another lap!
 This annual community event organised by Make-A-Wish Singapore aims to raise funds to grant life-changing wishes for kids with critical illnesses.
 No need for hardcore fitness training here.
 You can choose to walk, run, or cycle to clock in that distance.
-The goal is to accumulate 21,517km, to show Santa and friends all around the world, and back to Singapore.
 All registration and donation proceeds will go to the Make-A-Wish Foundation.
 Not a big fan of running?
-You can always send donations over to help cover costs like transportation for children.
+You can always donate to help cover costs like transportation for children.

 It’s Raining Raincoats, 470 Upper Paya Lebar Road, Singapore 534235

-It’s the end of the year, which means any old textbooks you have lying around your house will be untouched for the foreseeable future.
+It’s the end of the year, which means any used textbooks and study material lying around your house will be untouched for the foreseeable future.
 Instead of throwing them out or recycling them, why not donate them?
-All you have to do is bring your pre-loved textbooks to your nearest FairPrice store.
-These books will be going to more than 25,000 underprivileged students.
+Bring your pre-loved textbooks (in good condition and aligned with MOE’s syllabus) to select Fairprice Xtra hypermarkets, Tzu Chi Humanistic Youth Centre, or Vidacity.
+These educational resources will be going to underprivileged students.

 Food insecurity is the state of being unable to afford sufficient affordable or nutritious food.
 It can be hard to measure and identify those who are in need.
 In Singapore, two in five people face food insecurity at least once a month.
 Well, besides planning your own food drive or even donating money and supplies, you can always volunteer with Food Bank Singapore.
 Volunteer opportunities are split between time and skill-based tasks.
 You can sort through donations and pack them up at the warehouse.
 Alternatively, if you have a driver’s license, opt to deliver food donations or collect the donations from public food bins.